szmer/ActualScan/README.md

   - debugging
 3. How to use your install!
 4. Contributing and communications

+# NOTE
+As of September 2021 the work on the project is suspended.
+I came to the conclusion that other people's projects for alternative search may have better chances to hopefully succeed, and my own time is (at least for now) better spent elsewhere.
+That being said, I learned a lot working on this and it was very satisfying.

+Do contact me if you have questions about running the whole thing or its internal workings!

 # Introduction
 ActualScan is a smart (analytic) Web search engine with infinitely sortable results.
 It focuses on informative and niche